-- 6. Of particular importance is the uncertainty as to the date in the future when Duke would need a nuclear unit to be on line.
+- 5. Of particular importance is the uncertainty as to the date in the future when Duke would need a nuclear unit to be on line.
 Duke's projected need in its 2006 filing in this docket for nuclear baseload generation was 1,734 MW by 2016.
 In its late 2007 filing, Duke had reduced the initial need to one 1,117 MW unit and delayed it until 2018.
 At that time, the Company anticipated filing for a certificate with the South Carolina Public Service Commission (SCPSC) in late 2008.
-Duke's projected need for the first unit has now been moved out to 2021, and the certificate application filing with the SCPSC is not expected until 2013. - 7.
+Duke's projected need for the first unit has now been moved out to 2021, and the certificate application filing with the SCPSC is not expected until 2013. - 6.
 Assumptions about carbon legislation have a significant effect on whether and when new nuclear units become part of the optimal resource mix under Duke's planning process.
 An assumption of no carbon regulation makes portfolios with no new nuclear look best, while an assumption of high CO2 allowance prices makes a portfolio with two nuclear units look most cost-beneficial.
-Under Duke's reference case in the 2010 IRP proceeding, which assumed a cap and trade program with CO2 prices based on the Waxman/Markey legislation delayed until 2015, two nuclear units in 2021 and 2023 were \$1.8 billion more cost effective than the natural gas-fired combustion turbine/combined cycle (CT/CC) portfolio.
-Under a no-carbon regulation scenario, the CT/CC portfolio was \$3 billion more cost effective than the two nuclear unit portfolio. - 8.
+Under Duke's reference case in the 2010 Integrated Resource Planning (IRP) proceeding, which assumed a cap and trade program with CO2 prices based on the Waxman/Markey legislation delayed until 2015, two nuclear units in 2021 and 2023 were \$1.8 billion more cost-effective than the natural gas-fired combustion turbine/combined cycle (CT/CC) portfolio.
+Under a no-carbon regulation scenario, the CT/CC portfolio was \$3 billion more cost-effective than the two nuclear unit portfolio. - 7.
 In Duke's IRP analysis, after selecting portfolios to test against sensitive input assumptions, in two out of four cases the portfolio that delayed nuclear until the 2026-2028 time frame proved more cost-effective than the portfolio that installed nuclear capacity for the 2021 time frame.
-Overall, the analysis showed that there is no difference in the present value of revenue requirements impact between completing the nuclear plant in the 2021-2023 time frame or in the 2026 time frame. - 9.
-It is not appropriate to approve any specific amount of nuclear project development costs nor is it appropriate to approve a cumulative amount from 2006 through 2013 as requested by Duke in its application. - 10.
-In light of Duke's position that it will not proceed with construction absent legislation allowing recovery of construction work in progress (CWIP) financing costs outside a general rate case, and the fact that no such legislation is now pending before the General Assembly, it is not appropriate to approve Duke's application at this time.
-Instead, the approval granted by this order should be limited to Duke's decision to incur only those nuclear project development costs that must be incurred to maintain the status quo with respect to the Lee Nuclear Station, including Duke's COL application at the NRC.
+Overall, the analysis showed that there is no difference in the present value of revenue requirements impact between completing the nuclear plant in the 2021-2023 time frame or in the 2026 time frame. - 8.
+It is not appropriate at this time in this proceeding to approve any specific amount of nuclear project development costs nor is it appropriate to approve a cumulative amount from 2006 through 2013 as requested by Duke in its application. - 9.
+It is appropriate for Duke to incur on and after January 1, 2011, only those nuclear project development costs that must be incurred to maintain the status quo with respect to the Lee Nuclear Station, including Duke's combined construction and operating license (COL) application at the Nuclear Regulatory Commission (NRC), up to a maximum of the North Carolina allocable portion of \$120 million. - 10.
+It is appropriate to require Duke to file and serve reports similar to the reports required by the Commission in the declaratory ruling order it issued in this docket on March 20, 2007, as more specifically described hereinafter.